"The ache for home lives in all of us, the safe place where we can go as we are and not be questioned."

 Invest in relationships: Build connections that survive distance and change.

-Carry your roots: Let your sense of home travel with you as inner ground.
+Carry our roots: Let our sense of home travel with us as inner ground.

 Belong to something larger: Connect to tradition, calling, or community that gives exploration meaning.